 For more than 90 years, the Order of the Arrow (OA) has recognized Scouts and Scouters who best exemplify the Scout Oath and Law in their daily lives.
 This recognition provides encouragement for others to live these ideals as well.
-Arrowmen are known for maintaining camping traditions and spirit, promoting year-round and long term resident camping, and providing cheerful service to others.
+"Arrowmen" are known for maintaining camping traditions and spirit, promoting year-round and long term resident camping, and providing cheerful service to others.
 OA service, activities, adventures, and training for youth and adults are models of quality leadership development and programming that enrich and help to extend Scouting to America's youth.

 - Be a registered member of the Boy Scouts of America.

-- Have experienced 15 days and nights of Boy Scout camping during the two-year period prior to the election.
-The 15 days and nights must include one, but no more than one, long-term camp consisting of at least six consecutive days and five nights camping.
+- After registration with a troop or team, have experienced 15 days and nights of Boy Scout camping during the two-year period prior to the election.
+The 15 days and nights must include one, but no more than one, long-term camp consisting of six consecutive days and five nights of resident camping, approved and under the auspices and standards of the Boy Scouts of America.
 The balance of the camping must be overnight, weekend, or other short-term camps.

 - Candidates for youth membership shall be elected by other youth members in accordance with policies set forth by the national Order of the Arrow committee.